 - (2) ERCOT will promptly send Notification of the FIS to all other TSP(s) via the confidential Transmission Owner Generation Interconnection email list.
 It is the responsibility of each TSP to determine if the proposed project would have a material impact on its Transmission Facilities and to decide whether and to what extent it should participate in the FIS. - (3) Each TSP desiring to participate in the FIS shall promptly notify the lead TSP.
 The lead TSP must include all interested TSPs in the FIS to the extent such involvement is reasonable. - (4) At the FIS scope meeting, the IE will present the proposed GINR and ERCOT will review the results of the Security Screening Study.
-The lead TSP will facilitate a general discussion of the preliminary study scope of work for the FIS. - (5) In the event that the Security Screening Study performed by ERCOT identifies a possible SSR risk, ERCOT or the affected TSP(s) may require additional SSR studies to be included in the scope of the FIS studies and may require an IE to provide additional detailed modeling data on the proposed Generation Resource in support of these studies. - (6) The IE and the TSP(s) must reach agreement on the FIS scope within 60 days of the FIS scope meeting.
+The lead TSP will facilitate a general discussion of the preliminary study scope of work for the FIS. - (5) In the event that the Security Screening Study performed by ERCOT identifies a possible SSR risk, ERCOT or the affected TSP(s) may require additional SSR studies be performed and may require an IE to provide additional detailed modeling data on the proposed Generation Resource in support of these studies.
+The SSR studies shall be scoped at the same time as the FIS but do not need to be included as part of the FIS. - (6) The IE and the TSP(s) must reach agreement on the FIS scope within 60 days of the FIS scope meeting.
 The assistance of more than one TSP may be required in areas where Transmission Facilities are provided by multiple TSPs.
 In these cases it may be necessary for the IE to execute study agreements with multiple TSPs. - (7) The FIS scope agreement must include all assumptions, timetables, study cost estimates and payment schedules, and the determination of all requirements for interconnection.
 The FIS must include all studies required by this section.
 The IE and the TSP(s) shall consider the Security Screening Study and other preliminary studies and documents provided by the IE when developing the FIS scope.
 The IE and TSP(s) may divide the FIS into distinct study phases, each requiring IE approval to proceed. - (8) The TSP(s) shall send the FIS scope to the confidential Transmission Owner Generation Interconnection email list for review and comment by ERCOT and other TSP(s).
 Comments must be made within ten Business Days. - (9) If the IE and TSP(s) cannot agree to the FIS study scope within the 60-day period, ERCOT will attempt to mediate an agreement.
 If mediation is unsuccessful, ERCOT will consider whether the IE's GINR should be terminated.
 If the request is terminated, the IE will be required to file a new GINR and pay all appropriate fee(s) for any new generation project.